ivandam/ivandam.github.io/_pages/about.md

   - /about.html
 ---

-I am an inter-disciplinary researcher with interests that lie at the intersection of Computer science, Physics and Medicine.
+I am an inter-disciplinary researcher with interests that lie at the intersection of Computer science, Physics and Medicine 2.

 I am currently appointed as a Postdoctoral fellow at the UBC Department of Medicine, [Division of Neurology](http://neurology.med.ubc.ca), where I develop novel machine-learning based PET/MRI image analysis techniques.